 To add multiple locations, click Add Location again.

-Specific Resources (patients or users)
+Specific Resources (patients, users, or Looker folders)

 Active Provider User

 No additional configuration is necessary.

 💡 Tip: to change the selected filter (e.g. to remove Filter by Locations in the above example), click the x beside the title of the filter.

 6. Click Save when you are finished specifying the details of the entry.